 Plan ahead and shop in bulk during a sale, but shop smart.
-Bulk purchase is not practical when the baby is in the middle of toilet training, as he no longer needs them much; always check the expiry dates before purchasing.
+Bulk purchase is not practical when the baby is in the middle of toilet training, as he no longer needs those essential items, always check the expiry dates before purchasing.

-GO FOR HAND-ME-DOWNS
+GO FOR HAND-MF-DOWNS